jankratochvilcz/janjanxyz/blog/cracking-personal-planning-with-todoist.md

 This system *kind of* worked but had a bunch of weak points:

-* By pretending that everything has a hard deadline (most things don't), my<strong>&nbsp;prioritization became about hitting as many arbitrary deadlines as possible, not focusing on what's the most important.
+* By pretending that everything has a hard deadline (most things don't), my prioritization became about hitting as many arbitrary deadlines as possible, not focusing on what's the most important.
 * **Brutal for work that involves async collaboration.** Deadlines for personal work items are very stressful when working asynchronously.
 Response time and quality vary significantly between people within async companies, so planning to finish tasks requiring collaboration within a specific day is a fool's errand.
 * My Todoist required **constant upkeep**. rescheduling late tasks, scheduling new tasks, etc. If I didn't do it for two days, the overdue tasks overwhelmed the app, and I became resentful of opening it, compounding the problem.
 * Keeping personal and work tasks were difficult, as they both surfaced in the *Today* view with Todoist.